-Most Europe - Portugal, Spain, Italy, Greece, Germany, Poland, England, and France
+Most Europe - Portugal, Spain, Italy, Greece, Germany, Poland, England, France, & Czech Republic

-The 2019 Most Europe International Studies Program to Rome, Venice, Florence, and Pisa (Italy), Athens, Thessaloniki, Porto Carros and the island of Rhodes (Greece), Madrid (Spain), Paris (France), Berlin (Germany), Lisbon (Portugal), Krakow and Warsaw (Poland) and London (U.K.) to be conducted May 12 - June 10, 2019, will provide approximately 30 students (25 undergraduate and 5 graduate) a unique opportunity to study international marketing and logistics issues, focusing on relevant ways of doing business in these eight European Union countries.
+The 2020 Most Europe International Studies Program to Rome, Venice, Florence, and Pisa (The Vatican, Italy), Athens, Thessaloniki, and the island of Rhodes (Greece), Madrid (Toledo, Spain), Paris (France), Berlin (Germany), Krakow (Poland), Lisbon (Portugal), Prague (Czech Republic), and London (England) to be conducted May 10 - June 8, 2020, will provide approximately 30 students (25 undergraduate and 5 graduate) a unique opportunity to study international marketing and management issues, focusing on relevant ways of doing business in these nine European countries.

-These eight countries with very long histories, and collectively the home of truly historic sites associated with ancient Roman, Greek, Macedonian, Thracian, Byzantine, and Imperial Spanish and French times.
-Today, these eight countries are members of the European Union.
-Rome, Venice, Florence and Pisa (Italy), Athens and Thessaloniki (Greece), Paris (France), Madrid (Spain), Sofia (Bulgaria) and Lisbon (Portugal) and London, are truly fascinating cities, hosting numerous multinational corporations and other international organizations.
+These nine countries with very long histories, and collectively the home of truly historic sites associated with ancient Roman, Greek, Macedonian, Thracian, Byzantine, and Imperial Spanish and French times.
+Today, eight of these nine countries are members of the European Union.
+Rome, Venice, Florence and Pisa (Italy), Athens and Thessaloniki (Greece), Paris (France), Madrid (Spain), Berlin (Germany), Krakow (Poland), Lisbon (Portugal), Prague (Czech Republic), and London (England), are truly fascinating cities, hosting numerous multinational corporations and other international organizations.
 They are cities blending modern life styles with history and cultures with rich traditions.

 Two organized undergraduate courses and one organized graduate courses will comprise the program, and the requirements of each course will be similar to on-campus courses.
 Textbooks and other source materials will be used, and presentations of material and research papers will be required.
 While in Europe, students will be exposed to an average of twelve and a half hours per week to educational activities, events and course-related materials in each course under the direction of ASU faculty members.

-MGMT 3381 International Comparative Marketing.
+MGMT 3381 Global Marketing in the EU.
 A comparative study of marketing practices around the world.
 Special focus will be given on analyzing the influence of government institutions, non-governmental organizations (NGOs), and local communities on the ways of doing business in the seven different member countries of the European Union.
-This course should satisfy the requirement of an advanced international business class or an advanced elective in marketing or management.
-Instructor: Gayle Randall
+This course should satisfy the requirement of an advanced international business class or an advanced elective in marketing.
+Professor: Ms. Gayle Randall

-Students will be extensively briefed prior to departure regarding travel arrangements and travel schedules with addresses and telephone numbers of all planned destinations will given to each participant.
+Students will be extensively briefed prior to departure regarding travel arrangements and schedules with addresses and telephone numbers given each participant.
 All travel arrangements will be made by the program directors and approved by the University.
 All program participants must have adequate health and accident insurance coverage in case of medical issues or emergencies.
 Students will be required to obtain health insurance that will provide medical and related benefits.